ml8/ml8.github.io/index.md

 enables creativity—with a foundational background in Computer Science, people can build amazing and world-changing things.

-As a teacher, I believe that students learn best when they want to learn.
-I see my job, then, as to not just to expose students to new ideas, but to show them why these ideas are exciting and interesting.
+My teaching style is informed by my belief that students learn best when they want to learn.
+I see my job, then, as to not just to expose students to new ideas, but to show them why these ideas are exciting and interesting and to serve as guide in their discovery of knowledge.

 ### Courses